A framework to measure the robustness of programs in the unpredictable environment: Introduction

 \section{Introduction}

 With the advent of \emph{IoT era}~\cite{K11} we witnessed to the diffusion of a plethora of \emph{smart interconnected devices} that permit \emph{sensing data} from the \emph{environment} and to \emph{operate} on it.
-This revolution stimulated the design of increasingly pervasive systems, often named \emph{Cyber-Physical Systems} (CPSs) \cite{RLSS10}, that are thought to control and coordinate these devices in order to manage assets and resources, and to guarantee efficient behaviours.
+This revolution stimulated the design of increasingly pervasive systems, often named \emph{Cyber-Physical Systems} (CPSs)~\cite{RLSS10}, that are thought to control and coordinate these devices in order to manage assets and resources, and to guarantee efficient behaviours.
+In particular, it is crucial to guarantee that these devices always behave ``correctly'' in their interaction with humans and/or other devices, in order to avoid unexpected and potentially dangerous situations.

-For this class of systems, which interact extensively with humans and with their environment, it is thus crucial to guarantee their ``correct'' behaviour in order to avoid unexpected and possibly dangerous situations.
-We can observe that to evaluate this behaviour of a system, specific assumptions on the environmental conditions are needed since the beginning of the design phase.
-These assumptions can be expressed via formal tools that are able to describe how the environment evolves and, if needed, how it reacts to the actions performed by the program on it.
-For instance, while programming a drone that is autonomously setting its trajectory to avoid obstacles, we have to consider the possible wind scenarios describing the conditions under which our device will operate.
-However, these scenarios cannot be fully deterministic and should measure the likelihood of events that could constitute an hazard for our device, like for instance a gust of wind.
-For this reason, \emph{the evolution of the environment} can be described in terms of a \emph{stochastic process} that gives a probabilistic measure of the \emph{observed dynamics} of the environment.
-Similarly, the program controlling our system should incorporate \emph{random behaviours} to tame and handle the uncertainty in the environmental conditions.
-As a consequence, the interaction between our program and the environment will be represented in terms of a \emph{stochastic process} whose states describe how the environmental conditions and the state of our program evolve along a computation.
+Considering that the behaviour of a program controlling the device is largely determined by its extensive interplay with the surrounding environment, this means that the design of CPSs must include some formal tool allowing us to describe how the environment evolves and, if needed, how it reacts to the actions of the program.
+For instance, while programming an unmanned vehicle (UV) that has to autonomously set its trajectory to avoid obstacles, we have to consider the possible wind (in case of an aerial UV), or stream (for an underwater UV) scenarios describing the conditions under which the UV will operate.
+However, given the dynamical and, sometimes, unpredictable behaviour of the phenomena that constitute the environment, these scenarios cannot be fully deterministic.
+Instead, the \emph{evolution of the environment} should be described in terms of a \emph{stochastic process} that gives, at each step, a probabilistic measure of the \emph{observed dynamics} of the environment, including the likelihood of events that could constitute a hazard to our device, like, e.g., a gust of wind in the case of an aerial UV\@.
+Being the dynamics continuous, it is natural for the stochastic process to be defined over a \emph{continuous state space}.
+At the same time, the program controlling the system might incorporate \emph{discrete random behaviours} to mitigate the uncertainty in the environmental conditions.
+As a consequence, the interaction between the program and the environment will be represented in terms of a stochastic process whose states describe how the environmental conditions and the state of the program evolve along a computation.